Arch-Network/book/src/getting-started/starting-stack.md

 ## Start the validator

 This spins up a lightweight validator that effectively serves the purpose of testing program deployment and functionality by simulating a single-node blockchain environment locally.

-This is much less resource intensive for your machine and includes only the VM component needed to test business logic.
+This setup is much less resource intensive than running the [Self-contained Arch Network] and includes only the VM component needed to test business logic.

-> Tip: We recommend starting here to begin development, test and refine your program logic before moving to the [Complete dApp] step.
+> Note: If you are looking to work on core components of Arch Network or would like to understand how Arch validators communicate with one another, we recommend looking into the [Self-contained Arch Network] setup.

 The following commands will assist you in provisioning the local validator.
 Simply `start` the validator to begin testing your program logic.